andothomas/book-reader/README.md

 # book-reader
-A Java-based project for compiling a sorted list of words from a text file.
+A Java-based project for compiling a sorted word list from a text file.